 These are the best known baths in the city, both by tourists and locals, and also the cheapest.
 You have probably seen different pictures of its huge yellow facade and its outdoor pools with chess boards.
 The luxurious neoclassical-decorated Széchenyi has a total of 15 pools, 3 of them outdoor including Jacuzzis, steam rooms and saunas.

-Prices of added services
+Prices for additional services

 The Széchenyi baths are considered the largest hot springs complex in Europe, so its large capacity makes it difficult to sell out except on dates such as Easter or holidays.
 Of course, it is better to book them in advance to avoid queues.

-Géllert Spa: full day entrance fee
+Géllert Spa: full day ticket